brycewray/eleventy_solo/src/posts/2021/02/go-big-go-home.md

 ```
 {% endraw %}

-[^commentsGo]: If you happen upon [this site's repo](https://github.com/brycewray/hugo_site) out of curiosity and check out this post's Markdown file, you'll notice that this text's bounding `{{` and `}}` also have wrapping `/*` and `*/`, respectively.
+[^commentsGo]: If you happen upon [this site's repo](https://github.com/brycewray/hugo_site) out of curiosity and check out this post's Markdown file, you'll notice that this text's bounding {% raw %}`{{` and `}}`{% endraw %} also have wrapping `/*` and `*/`, respectively.
 That's because, otherwise, Hugo sees it as *real* code, not just a representation of it, and acts accordingly---in this case, once again displaying the image.
 I found this otherwise undocumented workaround in a [2015 comment](https://discourse.gohugo.io/t/a-way-to-mark-plain-text-and-stop-hugo-from-interpreting/1325/2) on the [Hugo Discourse forum](https://discourse.gohugo.io).
-This is similar to how Eleventy requires the use of `{% raw %}` and `{% endraw %}` for proper display of code blocks which contain certain combinations of characters.
+This is similar to how Eleventy requires the use of `raw` and `endraw` statements for proper display of code blocks which contain certain combinations of characters.

 Here's what each shortcode does: